Jays in the Hall of Fame

 The oldest player to ever suit up for the Jays was LaTroy Hawkins.
 Toronto was Hawkins’ 11th and last Major League team when he came over from Colorado in 2015 at the age of 42.
 At the time of his retirement in 2015, Hawkins was the only active player to be a member of the 1,000-games-pitched club.
 He was also the oldest active player in MLB at the time.

-Roberto Osuna was only 16 years old when he was signed by the Toronto Blue Jays.
+Roberto Osuna was only 16 years old when the Toronto Blue Jays signed him.
 He made his Major League debut in 2015 at the age of 20 and became the youngest pitcher to reach 100 career saves.